Uber Technologies, Inc. v Google LLC – Opinion

 determine the parties’ controversy” which had yet to be ruled upon and were pending

-before the arbitration panel. (
+before the arbitration panel.
+(Ibid.)

 Both cases are distinguishable.
-First of all, the orders appealed in both
+First of all, the orders appealed in both Judge and

 Kaiser involved disputes between the parties to the underlying arbitration agreement.
 In